Skip to Content

 Green in homes backyard

-A more homey example of a home putting green, the cedar fences with climbing vines all over, the clean treatment of the landscape bushes, as well as the numerous trees from within the yard as well as from outside the fence, really create a quaint natural ambiance in this backyard design.
+A more homey example of a DIY golf green, the cedar fences with climbing vines all over, the clean treatment of the landscape bushes, as well as the numerous trees from within the yard as well as from outside the fence, really create a quaint natural ambiance in this backyard design.

 5 hole golf landscape next to picket fence

 Not all putting greens are made large and sprawling – little ones such as this one are simple but serve their purpose well.
-These types of backyard putting greens are ideal for small backyards or golfers who don’t want too much from their home putting greens.
+These types of greens are ideal for small backyards or golfers who don’t want too much space taken from their landscaping.
+Click here – to buy this putting-green

 Outdoor grassy area by pool